 The School of Computer Science offers concentrations for SCS students in various aspects of computing to provide greater depth to their education.
 Information can be found in the Undergraduate Course Catalog.
 Students outside SCS are not eligible for the Machine Learning Concentration and should instead consider the Machine Learning Minor.

-Students need to take three courses from the following list, each being at least 9 units.
+Students need to take three courses from the following list, each being at least nine units.
 Students may substitute one of these courses with one semester of an SCS Senior Honors Thesis or equivalent senior research credit.

-Once both student and advisor agree upon a project, the student should submit a one-page research proposal to the Machine Learning Concentration Director to confirm that the project will count for the Machine Learning Concentration.
+Once both student and adviser agree upon a project, the student should submit a one-page research proposal to the Machine Learning Concentration Director to confirm that the project will count for the Machine Learning Concentration.

 Your one-page research proposal should contain the following:

-Complete the Machine Learning Concentration Application Google form.
+To apply, complete the Machine Learning Concentration Application Google form.
 It asks for your contact information, basic information about your academic history, a proposed schedule of the courses you're planning to take for the Machine Learning Concentration (which can be changed later), and a brief (150-250 word) Statement of Purpose describing your reasons for pursuing the ML Concentration.
 Admissions decisions are usually made within one month.

 After submitting your application, you will receive a confirmation email with an "Edit Your Response" link.
 Save the email for your records.
 The link will allow you to make changes to your application if necessary.